-Other Operations primarily consists of income from assets held by AIG Parent and other corporate subsidiaries, deferred tax assets related to tax attributes, corporate expenses and intercompany eliminations, our institutional asset management business and results of our consolidated investment entities, General Insurance portfolios in run-off as well as the historical results of our legacy insurance lines ceded to Fortitude Re.
+Other Operations primarily consists of income and expenses from assets, including AIG's ownership of Corebridge, held by AIG Parent and other corporate subsidiaries, deferred tax assets related to tax attributes, corporate expenses and intercompany eliminations, our institutional asset management business and results of our consolidated investment entities, General Insurance portfolios in runoff as well as the historical results of our legacy insurance lines ceded to Fortitude Re, Reinsurance Company Ltd. (Fortitude Re).